LukaGrujicic/ChessAI/README.md

 TODO List
 1. Add to board eval function a factor for mobility (how many legal moves are available)
-2. Add to board eval function a factor for doubled pawns
+2. Add to board eval function a factor for doubled pawns and side by side pawns
 3. Create tree algorithm and pruning to check up to x moves deep in order to optimize algo
 4. implement GUI to play on so that you dont have to call humanmove() function to play
-5. Implement NN and train model (similar to LeelaChessZero)
+5. Implement NN and train model (similar to googles alphazero)
+6. Make bot playable on Lichess in order to see actual rating for 5+0 blitz